inanna-malick/akka-streams-example/README.md

 Conclusion
 ----------

-- damn, that was easy
+- Recap: we constructed small pipeline segments like throttle, used them to build larger pipeline segments like fetchLinks and fetchComments, then used these larger segments to create our stream processing graph.
-- look at all those vals: wordCount, fetchLinks, fetchComments.
++ These smaller segments immutable, thread safe, and fully reusable.
-- Each of them can be reused, thread safe, stored on objects instead of created for each stream
++ A larger application might store pipeline segments statically, on some object, to avoid the overhead of repeated initialization.
-- great for more complex problems, by a team w/ history of implementing great stuff (Akka, Typesafe)
+- This is a great tool that can (and should) be used for more complex problems, by a team w/ history of implementing great stuff (Akka, Typesafe)